-Disney’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks but provides easy access to Downtown Disney.
+Disneyland’s Paradise Pier Hotel is the furthest on-site Disneyland hotel from the parks, but is still within easy walking distance to the parks, other resorts, and Downtown Disney.

-Paradise Pier Hotel at Disneyland has relaxed, beachy decor throughout the hotel and rooms.
-This hotel is the least expensive on-site resort of the three options.
+Disneyland Paradise Pier Hotel’s relaxed, beachy decor is consistently found throughout the hotel and rooms.
 Originally built and opened by another hotel group, Disney re-branded the resort as Paradise Pier in 2000.

-Although a bit random, I want to tell you about the elevators.
-The elevators are a little unusual at Paradise Pier Hotel.
+Although a bit random, I want to tell you about the elevators at Paradise Pier Hotel.
 Instead of pressing an up or down elevator call button you actually choose the desired floor of the hotel before boarding.
-The call screen will then direct you to the correct elevator bay.
-Once you enter the elevator it takes you to the correct set of floors based on the occupants.

 Paradise Pier Hotel Pool Area

 Paradise Pier’s pool is currently closed and guests use Disneyland Hotel’s amazing pool during construction.
 Either walk, or request a golf cart shuttle, to use the Disneyland Hotel pool.

 While construction transforms the resort to Pixar Pier Hotel there is no on-site dining available.
 Fortunately Downtown Disney, Disneyland, and California Adventure are just steps away with several tasty options.